theelderemo/suno-prompt-engineering-guide/README.md

 ---

+## Documentation Structure

+* **[Core Concepts](docs/Core_Concepts.md)**: Deep dive into how Suno's AI works
+* **[Prompting Strategies](docs/Prompting_Strategies.md)**: Actionable techniques for better prompts
+* **[Community Observations](docs/Community-Observations.md)**: Empirical insights from experienced users
+* **[Troubleshooting](docs/Troubleshooting_and_Predictable_Failures.md)**: Why prompts fail and how to fix them

+---

 ## Contributing

 This is a community project.
-If you have new insights, prompt examples, or corrections, please feel free to open an issue or submit a pull request.
+If you have new insights, prompt examples, corrections, or empirical observations, please feel free to open an issue or submit a pull request.

+**When sharing observations, please include:**
+- Approximate number of generations your observation is based on
+- Time periods or conditions when you noticed the pattern
+- Whether others have corroborated your findings

+See our [Contributing Guide](CONTRIBUTING.md) for detailed instructions.

 ---

 ## Disclaimer

 This is an unofficial guide and is not affiliated with Suno.
-The information is based on data found in the publicly accessible client-side code and is intended for educational and research purposes.
+The information is based on data found in the publicly accessible client-side code and community observations, intended for educational and research purposes.
 All rights to the original data and the Suno platform belong to Suno.